OpenSkill/Datatable/docs/basic-usage.md

 We then check if the `DatatableService` should handle the result and if so return the `$t->handleRequest()`.

-**Please Note**: We are using the default coumns of the `User` model which means all columns by default.
-On the view side we then just render the `table` and the `javascript` part
+On the view side we just render the html and the javascript with the `html` method.

 # More advanced example